open-metadata/OpenMetadata/openmetadata-docs/content/quick-start/local-deployment.md

 applications from your infrastructure, so you can deliver software quickly using OS-level virtualization.
 It helps deliver software in packages called Containers.

-To check what version of Docker you have, please use the following command.
+To check the version of Docker you have, use the following command.

 ```commandline
 docker --version